Last week, we gave you a peek inside the Movable Ink Platform and showed our updates that make it easier than ever to activate your data.

 Yes – you can add Movable Ink content to any email type, whether it’s a trigger, journey, automated message, or any other type of email.
-Here’s an example of Scholastic using Movable Ink’s behavioral expansion, Signals, in their cart abandonment email.
+Here’s an example of Scholastic using Movable Ink’s behavioral expansion, Stories, in their cart abandonment email.
 You can read more about their campaign here.

 Are there any non-profits using Movable Ink?
 If so, could give us a few examples of how Movable Ink services can be leveraged from a non-profit’s point of view?

 The Movember team sent an email that contained live fundraising information.
 The fundraising total would automatically update in real-time as donations increased, so email recipients always received the most up-to-date totals.
 Movember saw a 30% increase in donations as a result of this campaign.
 Here’s what the email looked like.
 You can check out the full case study here.